 Pagan rituals for Imbolc

-In weaving these pagan-inspired traditions into your Imbolc celebration, you not only honor ancient practices but also infuse your life with the timeless magic of the season.
+In weaving these pagan-inspired traditions into your Imbolc celebration, you not only honour ancient practices but also infuse your life with the timeless magic of the season.
 As you embark on this journey, may the echoes of pagan wisdom guide you toward a season of growth, abundance, and renewal.